 Singapore is the third wealthiest country in the world with a per capita GDP of $85,198.16.
-Our country is one of the leading centers of commerce primarily because of our financial center – the fourth largest in the world – and our economic background that pushes for continuous innovation.
+Our country is one of the leading centres of commerce primarily because of our financial centre – the fourth largest in the world – and our economic background that pushes for continuous innovation.

 As a leading runner in the finance industry, it is natural for Singapore to have a great variety of investment products.
 Our investment products range from simple ones to very complex ones like Structured Notes.

 What is a Structured Note?

 A Structured Note is a well-known investment product known for its flexibility.
 It is an instrument whose performance of returns is connected to another asset’s or benchmark’s performance.

 These assets and benchmarks may be market indices, equities, bonds, baskets of securities, fixed-income securities, forex rates, derivatives, commodities, interest rates, credit swaps, options, futures, and even hedge funds.

 The returns of the structured note can exist in the form of interest returns or return of principal, which are both linked to the performance of the underlying asset or benchmark.